Skip to content

 We've looked at what forex is and how to place a trade, but why do currency prices change?

 Well, currencies are effectively barometers for the health of the region they represent.
-So, if you place a trade hoping a particular currency will rise, you are essentially betting on the economy of that country.
+So, if you place a trade hoping a particular currency will rise, you are essentially speculating on the strength of that country's economy.

 In general terms, the stronger the economy of a country, the stronger its currency will be compared to other currencies.